top of page

 Trichome Ecology

+My PhD dissertation focuses on the ecology and evolution of complex trichomes in the plant family Loasaceae.
 This diverse and geographically widespread group bears some of the most intricate hairs seen in any plant lineage, including barbed, branched, needlelike, glandular, and stinging trichomes that differ across closely related species.
 Over the past century, botanists have marveled at their remarkable ability to trap insects and small mammals, their complex biomineralization, and their nettle-like stinging hairs.

 This research is in progress, so stay tuned!